pirilya/specialisterne-download-task/readme.md

 [insert screenshot of this]

+## 5. Install libraries

+In the terminal, type `pip install -r requirements.txt` and press Enter.

+(If you know what a venv is, you might want to do this inside of one.
+But if you don't, don't worry about it.)

-## 5. Run the script
+## 6. Run the script

 In the terminal, type `python download_files.py` and press Enter.

-[note to self: either explain `pip install`, or set up a venv and explain that]

-## 6. Error messages
+## 6.5.
+Error messages

 If you get an error that says something like `The term "python" is not recognized`, that means you don't have python installed.
 Go back to step 0 and install python.

-If you get an error that says `ModuleNotFoundError: No module named '{module name}'`, like for example `ModuleNotFoundError: No module named 'aiohttp'`, then you need to type `pip install aiohttp` into the terminal and press Enter.
-Then try to run the script again.
+If you get an error that says `ModuleNotFoundError: No module named '{module name}'`, that means you're missing a library.
+Did you skip step 5?

 All other error messages will be explained in a later section.